 - Get enough vitamins and minerals — good hormonal balance depends on adequate intake of B vitamins, magnesium and vitamin C (chronic stress can deplete these).
 Vitamins E and A, the mineral zinc, and essential fatty acids are also important.
 Add a high-quality multi-vitamin/mineral formula every day to ensure you’re taking in these key nutrients.

-You may not be able to eliminate all the stressors in your life but you can achieve a healthy balance in your life with relaxation practices, regular exercise, plenty of sleep, and good, consistent nutrition.
-Your endocrine system is extremely sensitive to disruption, but it’s also resilient and responsive to healthy lifestyle and diet changes.
+You may not be able to eliminate all the stressors in your life but you can achieve a healthy balance with relaxation practices like yoga and meditation, regular exercise, plenty of sleep, and good, consistent nutrition.
+Your endocrine system is extremely sensitive to disruption, but it’s also resilient and will respond quickly to healthy lifestyle and diet changes.

 Kahn A. What causes dysfunctional uterine bleeding?
 August 7, 2012.
 Healthline Web site.